bGuru Terms of Service

 §4.2 Jurisdiction-specific characterisation

 United States (federal sweepstakes/lottery + UIGEA + state skill-contest regimes).
-Under United States federal law, bGuru does not constitute a lottery, illegal sweepstakes, or unlawful gambling promotion for the following reasons: the three elements required under 15 U.S.C. § 1303, 18 U.S.C. § 1301, and the relevant anti-lottery provisions of 39 U.S.C. § 3005 — namely (i) a prize of money or money's worth, (ii) an outcome determined by chance, and (iii) consideration paid by the participant — are all absent from the Service; the Service offers no prize of any kind, participation is free with no entry fee or purchase required, and sports prediction is a skill-dominant activity. bGuru is equally outside the scope of the Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA, 31 U.S.C. §§ 5361–5367), which prohibits the processing of payments connected to "bets or wagers."
-The Service does not constitute a "bet or wager" within the meaning of 31 U.S.C. § 5362(1): in particular, 31 U.S.C. § 5362(1)(E)(ix) expressly excludes from that definition participation in any game or contest in which participants do not stake or risk anything of value — precisely bGuru's posture, since participation is free, no entry fee is charged, and no thing of value is staked or at risk.
-Under the laws of all 50 US states, free skill-based prediction contests with no entry fee and no prize of value are not classified as gambling.
+Under United States federal law, bGuru is designed not to constitute a lottery, illegal sweepstakes, or unlawful gambling promotion.
+The three elements required under 15 U.S.C. § 1303, 18 U.S.C. § 1301, and the relevant anti-lottery provisions of 39 U.S.C. § 3005 — namely (i) a prize of money or money's worth, (ii) an outcome determined by chance, and (iii) consideration paid by the participant — are all absent from the Service by design: the Service offers no prize of any kind, participation is free with no entry fee or purchase required, and sports prediction is a skill-dominant activity. bGuru is also designed to fall outside the scope of the Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA, 31 U.S.C. §§ 5361–5367), which prohibits the processing of payments connected to "bets or wagers."
+The Service does not constitute a "bet or wager" within the meaning of 31 U.S.C. § 5362(1): in particular, 31 U.S.C. § 5362(1)(E)(ix) expressly excludes from that definition participation in any game or contest in which participants do not stake or risk anything of value — precisely bGuru's product posture, since participation is free, no entry fee is charged, and no thing of value is staked or at risk.
+Across the 50 US states, the Service is designed not to meet the prize/consideration/chance triad common to state gambling statutes, because no prize of monetary value is offered and no consideration is required to participate.
 Several states — including Delaware, Iowa, Idaho, Montana, Nevada, and Washington — impose specific licensing or registration requirements on paid daily-fantasy-sports operators that accept entry fees and award cash prizes.
-Those requirements do not apply to bGuru: bGuru charges no entry fee, awards no prize of money or money's worth, and is not a "fantasy sports" product within the scope of any applicable state fantasy-sports statute. bGuru's no-prize, free-entry posture places it outside the regulated gambling and regulated-fantasy-sports categories in all 50 states, the District of Columbia, Puerto Rico, and all US territories; in no case does bGuru offer, accept, or intermediate any transfer of money or thing of value as a result of a prediction outcome.
+Those requirements are not intended to apply to bGuru: bGuru charges no entry fee, awards no prize of money or money's worth, and is not a "fantasy sports" product within the scope of any applicable state fantasy-sports statute. bGuru's no-prize, free-entry product design is intended to place it outside the regulated gambling and regulated-fantasy-sports categories in all 50 states, the District of Columbia, Puerto Rico, and all US territories; in no case does bGuru offer, accept, or intermediate any transfer of money or thing of value as a result of a prediction outcome.

-United Kingdom (Gambling Act 2005). bGuru is outside the UK gambling regime.
+United Kingdom (Gambling Act 2005). bGuru is designed to fall outside the UK gambling regime.
 Under the Gambling Act 2005, "gaming" within the meaning of s.
 6 requires the playing of a game of chance for a "prize"; "betting" within the meaning of s.
-9 requires staking money or money's worth on an event outcome with the prospect of a corresponding return. bGuru satisfies neither definition: there is no prize of money or money's worth (the only reward is on-platform reputation and ranking), and no user pays or risks anything of financial value to submit a Pick.
+9 requires staking money or money's worth on an event outcome with the prospect of a corresponding return. bGuru is designed to satisfy neither definition: there is no prize of money or money's worth (the only reward is on-platform reputation and ranking), and no user pays or risks anything of financial value to submit a Pick.
 The prize-competition exemption in s.
-14 and Schedule 2 of the Act (which exempts competitions in which participants demonstrate skill, knowledge, or aesthetic judgment) is noted for symmetry — bGuru does not require that exemption because the prize element of s.
+14 and Schedule 2 of the Act (which exempts competitions in which participants demonstrate skill, knowledge, or aesthetic judgment) is noted for symmetry — bGuru's product design does not require that exemption because the prize element of s.
 6 and s.
 9 is not engaged in the first place.
-The Gambling Commission therefore has no jurisdiction over bGuru. bGuru is separately subject to the UK Online Safety Act 2023 as a user-to-user service — illegal-content duties and child-safety risk-assessment obligations under that Act are addressed in the Community Guidelines and do not affect the non-gambling characterisation.
+The product design therefore satisfies the tests that would otherwise attract Gambling Commission oversight. bGuru is separately subject to the UK Online Safety Act 2023 as a user-to-user service — illegal-content duties and child-safety risk-assessment obligations under that Act are addressed in the Community Guidelines and do not affect the non-gambling characterisation.

-European Union / EEA (no harmonised EU gambling regime; per-member-state regimes defeated).
+European Union / EEA (no harmonised EU gambling regime; per-member-state regimes).
 There is no single EU-wide gambling law; each member state operates its own regime.
-Across every EU and EEA member state, however, a regulated gambling activity requires at minimum the combination of a prize of monetary value and a stake or consideration surrendered by the participant. bGuru satisfies neither element: the Service is free to access and use, no entry fee or in-app purchase is required to submit a Pick or compete on any leaderboard, and no prize of money or money's worth is ever awarded — the only reward is your publicly visible skill rating and reputation score.
-Accordingly, bGuru falls outside the regulated gambling or gaming categories under each member-state regime.
-Two specific points merit mention: (a) in Belgium, the Belgian Gaming Commission has explored an "engagement-as-consideration" theory in the context of paid loot-box mechanics — bGuru has no paid mechanics, no purchased virtual currency, and no loot-box dynamic, and the theory as currently applied is limited to paid contexts, so bGuru's posture is unaffected; (b) in France, the SREN Act 2024 and JONUM Decree 60/2026 created a regime for monetisable digital objects (jeux à objets numériques monétisables), which requires a "financial sacrifice" by the participant — bGuru requires no financial sacrifice and issues no tradable or redeemable digital objects, so the JONUM regime does not apply, and bGuru also falls outside the classic French gambling regime under Article L320-1 of the Internal Security Code on the same no-prize grounds.
+Across every EU and EEA member state, however, a regulated gambling activity requires at minimum the combination of a prize of monetary value and a stake or consideration surrendered by the participant. bGuru is designed to satisfy neither element: the Service is free to access and use, no entry fee or in-app purchase is required to submit a Pick or compete on any leaderboard, and no prize of money or money's worth is ever awarded — the only reward is your publicly visible skill rating and reputation score.
+The product design is therefore intended to fall outside the regulated gambling or gaming categories under each member-state regime.
+Two specific points merit mention: (a) in Belgium, the Belgian Gaming Commission has explored an "engagement-as-consideration" theory in the context of paid loot-box mechanics — bGuru has no paid mechanics, no purchased virtual currency, and no loot-box dynamic, and the theory as currently applied is limited to paid contexts, so bGuru's posture is designed to be unaffected; (b) in France, the SREN Act 2024 and JONUM Decree 60/2026 created a regime for monetisable digital objects (jeux à objets numériques monétisables), which requires a "financial sacrifice" by the participant — bGuru requires no financial sacrifice and issues no tradable or redeemable digital objects, so the JONUM regime is not intended to apply, and bGuru also falls outside the classic French gambling regime under Article L320-1 of the Internal Security Code on the same no-prize grounds.

-Rest of world (AU / SG / CA / BR / ZA / JP / KR / IN). bGuru's activity falls outside the gambling regulatory regime in each of the following jurisdictions on the following bases: in Australia, bGuru qualifies for the social-gaming exception under the Interactive Gambling Act 2001 (IGA) s.
-8AA(1) — no money or money's worth is staked by participants and no money or money's worth is paid to participants as a result of participation; bGuru does not constitute a "betting service" or "prohibited interactive gambling service" under the IGA, and the ACMA's 2025 ruling on paid prediction-market contracts (the Polymarket classification) is distinguishable because bGuru involves no monetary stake and no cash payout; in Singapore, bGuru is exempt from the Gambling Control Act 2022 because participation requires no "payment for a chance" and involves no element of money's worth as consideration — consistent with the established pure-skill / no-consideration exemption recognised in Singapore gambling jurisprudence; in Canada, the Criminal Code Part VII (ss.
-201–209) gambling provisions require a monetary stake and the prospect of a monetary prize — bGuru has neither, and the free-skill prediction structure places it outside the definition of a "common gaming house" or "lottery scheme" under s.
-206; in Brazil, gambling and sports lotteries are regulated under Decree-Law No. 3.688/1941 (contravention prohibitions) and, for fixed-odds sports betting specifically, under Law No. 13.756/2018 as amended and operationalised by Law No. 14.790/2023 (which governs licensed fixed-odds sports-betting operators effective January 2025) — bGuru is not a licensed lottery or licensed betting operator, imposes no entry cost, and offers no prize or monetary return, placing it outside both regimes entirely; in South Africa, the National Gambling Act 7 of 2004 requires an element of "stake" (something of value risked) and a "prize" (something of value won) — bGuru has neither; in Japan, the Penal Code Art.
-185 (賭博罪) prohibits gambling defined as wagering things of property value on a contingency — bGuru involves no property of value as stake or reward and therefore falls outside the prohibition; in South Korea, the Criminal Act Art.
-246 requires the staking of property value on a contingency, and the Game Industry Promotion Act regulates games involving property-value exchange — bGuru involves neither property stake nor property-value outcome; and in India, the Public Gambling Act 1867 (and its state-level equivalents) requires a "stake" element, and the Supreme Court of India in K.R.
+Rest of world (AU / SG / CA / BR / ZA / JP / KR / IN). bGuru's product design is intended to fall outside the gambling regulatory regime in each of the following jurisdictions on the following bases: in Australia, bGuru's design is intended to qualify for the social-gaming exception under the Interactive Gambling Act 2001 (IGA) s.
+8AA(1) — no money or money's worth is staked by participants and no money or money's worth is paid to participants as a result of participation; bGuru is designed not to constitute a "betting service" or "prohibited interactive gambling service" under the IGA, and the ACMA's 2025 ruling on paid prediction-market contracts (the Polymarket classification) is distinguishable because bGuru involves no monetary stake and no cash payout; in Singapore, bGuru is designed to fall within the exemption from the Gambling Control Act 2022 because participation requires no "payment for a chance" and involves no element of money's worth as consideration — consistent with the established pure-skill / no-consideration exemption recognised in Singapore gambling jurisprudence; in Canada, the Criminal Code Part VII (ss.
+201–209) gambling provisions require a monetary stake and the prospect of a monetary prize — bGuru has neither by design, and the free-skill prediction structure is intended to place it outside the definition of a "common gaming house" or "lottery scheme" under s.
+206; in Brazil, gambling and sports lotteries are regulated under Decree-Law No. 3.688/1941 (contravention prohibitions) and, for fixed-odds sports betting specifically, under Law No. 13.756/2018 as amended and operationalised by Law No. 14.790/2023 (which governs licensed fixed-odds sports-betting operators effective January 2025) — bGuru is not a licensed lottery or licensed betting operator, imposes no entry cost, and offers no prize or monetary return, so the product design is intended to place it outside both regimes entirely; in South Africa, the National Gambling Act 7 of 2004 requires an element of "stake" (something of value risked) and a "prize" (something of value won) — bGuru has neither by design; in Japan, the Penal Code Art.
+185 (賭博罪) prohibits gambling defined as wagering things of property value on a contingency — bGuru involves no property of value as stake or reward and its design is intended to fall outside the prohibition; in South Korea, the Criminal Act Art.
+246 requires the staking of property value on a contingency, and the Game Industry Promotion Act regulates games involving property-value exchange — bGuru involves neither property stake nor property-value outcome by design; and in India, the Public Gambling Act 1867 (and its state-level equivalents) requires a "stake" element, and the Supreme Court of India in K.R.
 Lakshmanan v.
-State of Tamil Nadu (1996) confirmed that contests of skill predominance are exempt — bGuru's reputation-and-skill-rating model is exempt on both the no-prize ground and the skill-predominance ground.
+State of Tamil Nadu (1996) confirmed that contests of skill predominance are exempt — bGuru's reputation-and-skill-rating model is designed to be exempt on both the no-prize ground and the skill-predominance ground.

 §5 User-generated content & license to bGuru